Alqio/imagegallery/README.md

 # ImageGallery

 This software can be used to create an image gallery.
-This should be hosted in Heroku, or you have to change the settings.
+This project is deployed with docker-compose and nginx.
+Static files are uploaded to a S3 bucket.

 ## Requirements
 This project is supported only on python versions <= 3.6.

-## Installation
+## Running

+### With Docker

+1. Create .env file and fill in the required variables
+2. Start the containers with docker-compose up

+### Without Docker
 Recommended way is to have this all in a virtualenv.

 These instructions are for UNIX based OS.
 On Windows, please see how you can